Misconceptions about sexually transmitted diseases (STDs) can lead to confusion, negative stigmas, or misguided beliefs

 Ingrown Hairs vs. Herpes: How to Tell the Difference

 Genital herpes vs. ingrown hairs appears identical at first glance.
 A closer look can help you distinguish the two conditions.
 For instance, ingrown hairs occur in isolated regions while herpes resembles an outbreak.

 Ingrown hairs cause a single bump or sore.
 That’s because you have one hair growing in the wrong direction.
 Herpes can spread across your lips, mouth, genitals, or rectum, leaving a trail of lesions.

 If you have ingrown hair, you're unlikely to have pus build up inside the sore.
 The same does not apply to herpes.
 The virus can cause yellow discharge to erupt from lesions.

-Distinguishing between ingrown hair and herpes can be tricky, especially if you don’t have a medical degree.
+Distinguishing between ingrown hair vs. herpes can be tricky, especially if you don't have a medical degree.
 Early detection allows you to get the treatment you need so that you can move forward with your life.
 If your rapid herpes test comes back positive, you should alert your sexual partners.